Pump'd

 Feel intimidated by other experienced gym-goers

-Lack guided support with choosing & using equipment
+Lack support with choosing & using equipment

-Struggle to build confidence and stay motivated
+Struggle to build confidence and motivation

 Ideation